-CSR and Market Value
+Corporate Social Responsibility and Market Value

-Broadly defined, CSR is a company's activities and status related to its perceived societal or stakeholder obligations (Brown and Dacin 1997; Sen and Bhattacharya 2001; Varadarajan and Menon 1988).
-Although studies in strategy and finance have explored the relationship between CSR actions and firm performance, empirical evidence to date has been rather conflicting (for a review, see Orlitzky, Schmidt, and Rynes 2003; Pava and Krausz 1996).
-For example, the returns to CSR are found to be positive in some studies (e.g., Fombrun and Shanley 1990; Soloman and Hansen 1985) but negative in others (e.g., Aupperle, Carroll, and Hatfield 1985; McGuire, Sundgren, and Schneeweis 1988).
+Corporate social responsibility (CSR) is broadly defined as a company's activities and status related to its perceived societal or stakeholder obligations (Brown and Dacin 1997; Sen and Bhattacharya 2001; Varadarajan and Menon 1988).
+Although studies in strategy and finance have explored the relationship between CSR actions and firm performance, empirical evidence to date has been rather conflicting (for a review, see Orlitzky, Schmidt, and Rynes 2003 or Pava and Krausz 1996).
+For example, the returns to CSR are found to be positive in some studies (e.g., Fombrun and Shanley 1990; Soloman and Hansen 1985), but negative in other works (e.g., Aupperle et al. 1985; McGuire et al. 1988).
 Thus, Margolis and Walsh (2003, p.
 277) conclude that the relationships between CSR and financial performance are decisively "mixed."

 There are at least two explanations for these conflicting findings.
-First, existing studies have largely related CSR to backward-looking firm profitability (i.e., accounting-based return on investment) but not to forward-looking firm market value (i.e., stock-based Tobin's q).
-Theoretically, however, market value is different from (and perhaps more important than) return on investment because "accounting measures are retrospective and examine historical performance.
-In contrast, the market value of firms hinges on growth prospects and sustainability of profits, or the expected performance in the future" (Rust, Lemon, and Zeithaml 2004, p.
+First, existing studies have largely related CSR to backward-looking firm profitability (i.e., accounting-based ROI), but not related to forward-looking firm market value (i.e., stock-based Tobin's q).
+Theoretically, however, market value is different from (and perhaps more important than) ROI because "accounting measures are retrospective and examine historical performance.
+In contrast, the market value of firms hinges on growth prospects and sustainability of profits, or the expected performance in the future" (Rust and colleagues 2004, p.
 79).
-Second, the equivocal link between CSR and firm performance may be due, in part, to extant strategy and finance literature having largely omitted the underlying processes or contingency conditions that may explain the range of observed relationships (Sen and Bhattacharya 2001).
+Second, the equivocal link between

+CSR and firm performance may, in part, be attributable to the fact that extant strategy and finance literatures have largely omitted the underlying processes or contingency conditions that may well explain the range of observed relationships (Sen and Bhattacharya 2001).

 We precisely examine these research issues in this study.
-In particular, as we show in Figure 1, our framework proposes that the relationship between CSR and firm market value is better understood by the mediating link of customer satisfaction.
-In recent times, scholars (e.g., Anderson, Fornell, and Mazvancheryl 2004; Fornell et al. 2006) have demonstrated the positive relationship between customer satisfaction and market value.
+In particular, as shown in Figure 1, our framework proposes that the relationship between CSR and firm market value is better understood by the mediating link of customer satisfaction.
+In recent times, scholars (e.g., Anderson, Fornell and Mazvancheryl 2004; Fornell et al. 2006) have demonstrated the positive relationship between customer satisfaction and market value.
 We build on this literature and institutional theory to propose that CSR is a driver of customer satisfaction and that the CSR-firm market value linkage exists (at least partially) because of the underlying process through customer satisfaction.
-In addition, drawing on work in the area of corporate identity and associations (e.g., Brown and Dacin 1997), we posit that a firm's corporate abilities (i.e., product quality and innovativeness capability) moderate the relationship between CSR and market value.
-Finally, we expect that customer satisfaction mediates, at least partially, these moderated relationships.
+Second, drawing on work in the area of corporate identity and associations (e.g., Brown and Dacin 1997), we posit that a firm's corporate abilities (i.e., product quality and innovativeness capability) moderate the relationship between CSR and market value.
+Finally, we expect these moderated relationships to be mediated, at least partially, by customer satisfaction.
+Next, we develop a set of hypotheses pertaining to these relationships.